 - bridge bank (transfer of all or part of an institution’s business to a state-owned bank that would meet the necessary conditions for authorisation, pending a future sale or share issuance),

-- bail-in (bail-in is used to absorb losses of a failed institution and recapitalise that institution (or its successor) using its own resources.
+- and bail-in (bail-in is used to absorb losses of a failed institution and recapitalise that institution (or its successor) using its own resources.
 The claims of shareholders and unsecured creditors are written down and/or converted into equity to restore solvency.
 In order to enhance the transparency and predictability of bail-in tool implementation, the CNB has published this simplified process).

 For those parts of the institution that do not need to be maintained permanently but may need to be wound down in an orderly way, the CNB may use the asset separation tool allowing (parts of) assets, rights and liabilities of the failing institution to be transferred to and managed by a separate asset management vehicle, with a view to maximising their value through an eventual sale or subsequent wind-down.